The following information has been compiled to help answer common questions about local planning panels.

-If the panel defers a matter for any reason, such as an inadequate assessment or a lack of relevant information, then this should be listed as a reason for deferral in the panel’s decision, along with a time frame within which the further information should be provided by council staff.
+If the panel defers a matter for any reason, such as an inadequate assessment or a lack of relevant information, then this should be listed as a reason for deferral in the panel’s decision, along with a time frame within which the further information is to be provided to the council for assessment.

-No, panel members cannot discuss any matter that is to be considered by the panel with councillors, the applicant, their consultants, parties who have made a submission, or any other person with an interest in the matter outside of the panel meeting.
+No, panel members cannot individually discuss any matter that is to be considered by the panel with councillors, the applicant, their consultants, parties who have made a submission, or any other person with an interest in the matter.

 Yes.
 The Act provides the council for the area concerned is to be the respondent to the appeal but is subject to the control and direction of the panel in connection with the conduct of the appeal (Section 8.15(4)).

 Reasonable notice of panel meetings should be provided to panel members.
-Members should make all reasonable efforts to attend the meetings of the panel to which they have been invited.
+Members should make all reasonable efforts to attend the meetings, briefings or other business of the panel to which they have been invited.